sharifisl/gaslabsharif/index.md

 {% endcapture %}
 {% include feature.html image="images/research.jpg" link="research" title="Generative AI + Creativity → Innovation" text=text %}

-{%
-  include feature.html
-  image="images/research.jpg"
-  link="research"
-  title="See what we've published" text=text
-%}

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-{%
-  include button.html
-  link="projects"
+We are committed to ensuring our work is accessible to everyone, everywhere.
+Our goal is to develop software, tools, datasets, and more that are openly licensed and freely shared, empowering others to use, build upon, and contribute to our projects.
-  text="Browse our projects"
+{% include button.html link="projects" text="Browse our projects" icon="fas fa-arrow-right" flip=true %}
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

 {% endcapture %}

-{%
-  include feature.html
+{% include feature.html image="images/opensource.jpg" link="projects" title="Our projects" text=text %}
-  image="images/photo.jpg"
-  link="projects"
-  title="Our Projects"
-  flip=true
-  style="bare"
-  text=text
-%}

 {% capture text %}